HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 VCPU-32 offers a large address range, organized into segments.
 Segment and offset into the segment form a virtual address.
 In addition, a short form of a virtual address, called a logical address, will select a segment register from the upper logical address bits to form a virtual address.
 Segments are also associated with access rights and protection identifies.
 The CPU itself can run in user and privilege mode.

 This document describes the architecture, instruction set and runtime for VCPU-32.
 It is organized into several chapters.
 The first chapter will give an overview on the architecture.
 It presents the memory model, registers sets and basic operation modes.
 The major part of the document then presents the instruction set.
 Memory reference instructions, branch instructions, computational instructions and system control instructions are described in detail.
 These chapters are the authoritative reference of the instruction set.
-The runtime enviroment chapters present the runtime architecture.
+The runtime environment chapters present the runtime architecture.
 Finally, the remainder of the chapters summarize the instructions defined and also offer an instruction and runtime commentary to illustrate key points on the design choices taken.

 <!--------------------------------------------------------------------------------------------------------->